 1. If only the source of a copy action is specified the files are copied directly into the user target directory.
-We have syntax copy sourcepath copy sourcpath "%UserProfileDir%\"
+We have syntax copy sourcepath copy sourcepath "%UserProfileDir%\"

-It could be rewritten as
+It be equivalent as

 2. If some targetdir is specified and targetdir is a relative path description (starting neither with a drive name nor a backslash) then targetdir is regard as the name of a subdirectory of the user specific directory.
 I.e.